Nosie12/yo-africa/README.md

 - **[Sinomtha Mzamo]** —  Led backend logic,  Content curation on indigenous plants, assisted with UI content placement and image sourcing.
 - **[Sbahle Shezi]** — Managed research, community outreach strategy, and collaborated on the Facebook engagement channel.

+---

+## Original Project Repository

+This project is part of a collaborative team effort originally hosted in the GitHub repository of [Sinomtha Mzamo](https://github.com/SinomthaMzamo/yo-africa).

+We are a team of four developers who contributed collectively to building **YoAfrica (Yongama Africa)**.
+This repository is a personal copy reflecting my contributions and involvement in the project.

+---

 > This repository highlights my personal contribution to the team and serves as a reflection of our shared goal to promote health and well-being in Africa.